vlingo/xoom-symbio/README.md

 The reactive, scalable, and resilient CQRS storage and projection tool for services and applications built on the vlingo/platform.

+### Name
+The name "symbio" highlights the symbiotic relationship between domain models and persistence mechanisms.
+Domain models must be persisted and individual parts must be reconstituted to memory when needed.
+Persistence mechanisms crave data to store.
+Hence we can conclude that the two need and benefit from the other.

+Interestingly too is that the name "symbio" ends with the letters, i and o, for input and output.
+The `StateStorage`, introduced next, produces domain model output to disk, and input from disk back to the domain model.

+### State Storage
+The `StateStore` is a simple object storage mechanism that can be run against a number of persistence engines.
+These are the available storage implementations:

+   - In-memory binary: `InMemoryBinaryStateStoreActor`
+   - In-memory text: `InMemoryTextStateStoreActor`
+   - General-purpose JDBC: `JDBCTextStateStoreActor`

+The `JDBCTextStateStoreActor` has a single database delegate implementation:

+   - HSQLDB: `HSQLDBStorageDelegate`

+Adding additional JDBC storage delegates is a straightforward process requiring a few hours of work.

+We welcome you to add support for your favorite database!

 ### Bintray

 ```xml